-Upon starting the Win-I2CUSB software, the File menu contains the Exit and Close commands.
+Upon starting the USB-to-I2C software, the File menu contains the Exit and Close commands.
 When a device has been selected from the Device Menu, it is possible that the File Menu will also display device specific commands such as Save As and Load.
 In User Device mode, previously created device files may be conveniently loaded.